Mount Kisco (Ambulatory Surgery Center of Westchester) Data Breach Settlement

 Westchester.
 If you received a notice stating the breach may have compromised your information, the company's

-records indicate you are a class member.
+records indicated you were a class member.
 Reporting put the number of people affected at roughly 22,000.
+The claim

-How much can I get from the Mount Kisco data breach settlement?
+How much could I get from the Mount Kisco data breach settlement?

-You choose one of two cash options.
-Cash Payment B is a flat one-time payment expected to be $100 with no proof
+Class members could choose one of two cash options.
+Cash Payment B was a flat one-time payment expected to be $100

-required, or Cash Payment A reimburses up to $5,000 for actual, documented out-of-pocket losses incurred between
+with no proof required, or Cash Payment A reimbursed up to $5,000 for actual, documented out-of-pocket losses incurred

-November 3, 2023 and June 29, 2026.
-Separately, every class member is also eligible to enroll in two years of credit
+between November 3, 2023 and June 29, 2026.
+Every class member was also eligible to enroll in two years of credit

 Yes.
-To file online, you must enter the login ID and PIN printed on the settlement notice that was mailed or
+Filing online required entering the login ID and PIN printed on the settlement notice that was mailed or

-emailed to you, so the notice itself functions as proof of class membership.
-The cash payment requires no loss
+emailed to class members, so the notice itself functioned as proof of class membership.
+The cash payment required no

-documentation beyond that login, but the up to $5,000 documented-loss option additionally requires receipts, bank
+loss documentation beyond that login, but the up to $5,000 documented-loss option additionally required receipts, bank

-What is the deadline to file a Mount Kisco claim?
+What was the deadline to file a Mount Kisco claim?

 What information was exposed in the Ambulatory Surgery Center of Westchester data breach?